 You don't have to make up new words or a marketing slogan for the property - simply state in the first sentence what kind of property it is, along with one or two of its most saleable attributes.
 From there you can summarize the property's location, and list its main features and amenities.
 It's usally best to tell people where the home is before describing it in detail, because location is generally the biggest factor in the decision process.
 Some sellers have had success with a brief history of the home's market performance, but this type of thing is usually better suited to a blog (if you can get people to visit your home's blog, you're definitely on the right track) or to introductory dicscussions with prospective buyers.

 Pictures of the Home

 Good listings should also always include high-resolution photos of your home.
 These should be done after the home is ready for sale, with as few of your decorations and personal affects as possible in the photo.
 The photos should also be focussed on things buyers want to see - not necessarily what you want to show.
 For example, buyers are typically interested in the kitchen, bathrooms, bedrooms, living room, and street-veiw exterior - if you have a spacious laundry room that really adds to quality of life at your home, that's fine, but save it for listings details or the home tour.

 If you're Internet savvy, you can use a variety of other tools to augment your listing, such as popular listings sites like Trulia and Zillow, classified sites like craigslist and vFlyers.

 A little extra work on your listing can pay off big when the buyers come calling, so take your time, make sure your property looks as good as it can, then go get your reward on the market.

-Listing With TAREG of RE/MAX Elite
+Listing With TAREG of RE/MAX Advantage

 if you would like to talk to us about valuing and listing your home please use the form below